MUSEQuBES: Mapping the distribution of neutral hydrogen around low-redshift galaxies: Data

 \subsection{Quasar-galaxy pairs}

 Using the 190 quasars in the background of $\approx9000$ galaxies we constructed quasar-galaxy pairs using the following two conditions: (1) The projected distance of a galaxy from the corresponding quasar sightline, $b < 3000$~pkpc.
 (2) The line of sight (LOS) separation of a galaxy from the background quasar is $>2000$~\kms.
 The large impact parameter cut-off of 3000 pkpc was chosen to sample the large-scale environments of the galaxies.
 The limiting LOS separation of 2000~\kms\ from the quasar was chosen to avoid the quasar's proximity zones and associated absorbers arising from the quasars \citep[e.g.,][]{Muzahid_2013}.
-Using these criteria, we obtained a total of 6020 quasar-galaxy pairs with 5310 unique galaxies\footnote{Some of the galaxies are probed by multiple quasars.}.
+Using these criteria, we obtained a total of 6020 quasar-galaxy pairs with 5310 unique galaxies.
+Some of the galaxies in this work are probed by multiple quasars.
+For example, the COS-GASS and COS-Dwarf surveys are restricted to impact parameters of 250 pkpc and 150 pkpc, respectively.
+However, a fraction of these galaxies is also probed by quasars at a transverse distance of $\approx1$~pMpc.
+These provide us with more skewers at larger impact parameters, and hence are included in our studies (see blue squares and red crosses at $\approx1$~pMpc in top-left panel of Fig.~\ref{fig:prop}).
 We obtained the redshift, stellar mass, virial radius, and SFR (when available) for all the galaxies from the literature, except for the MUSEQuBES galaxies.
 There are only 634 galaxies, constituting 882 quasar-galaxy pairs, for which SFRs are known (including upper limits).

 Note that the redshifted \lya\ absorption cannot be observed with COS for all of these galaxies as the spectral coverage of COS allows a maximum observable redshift of $0.48$ ($0.19$) for \lya\ for the G160M (G130M) grating.
 Below, we describe our scheme to obtain the galaxies contributing to the \lya\ stacks.